-The Vice Principal - Finance & Infrastructure, and the Chief Financial Controller-responsible for Finance, the Assistant Principal of Finance, Student

-Funding and Estates and where appropriate other staff will be invited to attend meetings of the Committee to provide information and reports as appropriate.
+The Vice Principal - Finance & Infrastructure, and the Chief Financial Controller, and where appropriate other staff will be invited to attend meetings of the Committee to provide information and reports as appropriate.

 The Committee shall normally meet on a quarterly basis but shall meet on a minimum of three occasions per annum.